space-wizards/docs/src/en/space-station-14/round-flow/proposals/changeling.md

 - **Mimic | medium | low | disguised**

-The changeling modifies its voice to that of anyone it so chooses, it does not require someone's DNA to mimic their voice.
+Instantly opens the voice mask UI, allowing the changeling to modify its voice once.
+Using this ability again will revert the changeling's voice to the disguise currently in use.

+Intended as a way for the changeling to seed distrust, or manipulate people into actions that are favorable to it.

 - **Chameleon | medium | low | disguised**

-The changeling grows out biological clothing to cover its skin.
-It can change the appearance of this clothing while wearing it.
-Anyone can remove or wear the clothing, but only changelings can modify it.
-The clothing can be tested by cutting it into cloth, which will yield fleshy strips instead of regular material.
-This clothing gives the changeling a jumpsuit, shoes, gloves, a hat, a mask, and a backpack.
-The backpack can change shape into a duffel back or a satchel, and any items inside that cannot fit once it changes will fall to the ground.
+Creates fleshy clothing in the jumpsuit, shoes, head, glasses, mask, gloves, and backpack slot.
+This clothing can be modified just like chameleon clothing by any changeling wearing it.
+Cutting this clothing will yield fleshy strips rather than cloth, and if a moth eats it they will immediately know its true nature.
+If the changeling is already wearing something in any of those slots, no clothing will be made and the biomass cost will be reduced by 1 for each clothing not made.

+Intended as a way for the changeling to entirely change its disguise on the fly, while not being easily metagameable like tg flesh clothing is.

 - **Lesser | medium | medium | any**

 The changeling shrinks into a monkey or kobold, retaining any clothing that a monkey can wear and dropping anything else as well as freeing itself from cuffs.
-In this form, the changeling can ventcrawl, but is only able to use the stasis, shed, and transform abilities.
+In this form, the changeling can ventcrawl but is only able to use the stasis, shed, transform, and stinger abilities.

+Intended as a way for a changeling to appear inconspicuous to an angry crew, or to escape a bad situation without fighting.

 - **Imprint | low | low | disguised**

-The changeling shifts the shape of its fingerprints to that of any DNA it has access to, the chosen fingerprint will stay the same regardless of the current disguise.
+Opens a radial menu displaying all the people the changeling has devoured including the person it started the shift as.
+Selecting one will instantly and silently change the changeling's fingerprints to that DNA.
+Fingerprints are retained regardless of disguise.

+Intended as a way for a changeling to hide its tracks and throw people off the trail, while also leaving a chance for mistakes if a changeling never changes its prints after using the ability once.

 - **Mindshield | medium | low | disguised**

-The changeling instantly shifts its internal composition to falsely appear mindshielded to anyone wearing a security HUD.
-Using this ability again toggles the shield.
+The changeling instantly begins to appear mindshielded to anyone wearing a sechud.
+Using this ability again toggles the mindshield.

+Intended as a barrier for entry to infiltrating security/command.
+A changeling can always get a real mindshield, but then they wouldn't be able to easily disguise as a passenger or scientist when security comes knocking.

 #### STINGERS
 The changeling's stinger can inject its prey with various chemicals to weaken or confuse them, with a mixture of effective stealth and combat uses.
 Other changelings are immune to these chemicals.

 - **Stinger | low | low | disguised**

-The changeling discreetly transforms its currently active arm into a stinger, if it is holding something in that arm it will use the other arm, and if it's holding something in both arms it will drop its currently held item.
-This stinger is not visible on examination, sprites, or in strip menus, but the changeling cannot use the stinger as a hand.
-The changeling can use the stinger inhand to open a radial menu to select the chemical it wishes to inject, and it injects by clicking on a target.
-Chemicals are unlocked as their own upgrades, but cannot be used without the stinger ability.
+Transforms its currently active arm into a disguised stinger that cannot hold items.
+This stinger is not visible on examination, sprites, or in strip menus.
+Using the stinger inhand with Z opens a radial menu showing all chemicals the changeling has unlocked.
+Clicking on someone with the stinger inhand will inject them with 20u of the selected chemical.

+Intended as a way for a changeling to stealthily administer chemicals to victims, possibly injecting people with toxins in medbay, or pricking their target before they can realize what's going on.

 - **Tailsting | low | medium | any**

-The changeling quite blatantly grows a large tail with a sharp stinger at the end, acting as a "third arm" of sorts.
-This stinger injects differently from the arm stinger, requiring the changeling to hit its target with the tail for a small amount of piercing damage, and triggering a very obvious popup to the person injected.
-The tail stinger injects twice as many chemicals as the arm stinger, and is visible on the changeling's sprite and when it is examined.
+The changeling grows a large tail with a sharp stinger at the end, giving them a third hand slot with the stinger as an item.
+The stinger is a weapon, dealing 8 pierce and 2 slash on hit with a 2-second cooldown between hits.
+Using the stinger inhand with Z opens a radial menu showing all chemicals the changeling has unlocked.
+Hitting someone with the stinger will inject them with 40u of the selected chemical at the same biomass cost as the chemical would normally be, this means the chemical will last for twice as long as usual.
+Someone hit with this stinger will receive a big bold popup that they have been stung by a changeling if it wasn't already obvious.

+Intended as a way for a changeling to use its stingers combatively, or to inject a lone target with a more potent dose of chemicals for an easier time subduing them.

 - **Gibberizol | low | low | stinger**

-A chemical that prevents targets from talking in any understandable language for an extended duration.
-Everything they say will come out as garbled nonsense, though they will still be able to yell out over the radio, potentially putting the crew on high alert if the changeling doesn't down its prey quickly enough.
-The target will not know they have been stung until they attempt to speak.
+A chemical that turns all speech of its victim into garbled nonsense for 100 seconds, but does not entirely prevent them from talking.

+Intended to be a cheaper option when taking down lone targets, or for causing confusion in a hectic scenario.
+Victims can still cry out over the radio and people can recognize the garbled text as being from a changeling, but nobody will know where the person is without suit coordinates or other info.

 - **Mute-agen | low | medium | stinger**

-A chemical that prevents targets from talking at all for a duration.
-The perfect chemical for preventing prey from crying out for help over common.
+A chemical that prevents targets from talking at all for 40 seconds.
 The target will feel a painful sting when this chemical is injected.

+Intended as a more risky, expensive option for taking down lone targets or causing difficulty in communication in a hectic scenario.
+Victims can fight back more plausibly as they will instantly be made aware they are under attack by a changeling, but they cannot alert the rest of the station easily.

 - **Impedrezol | medium | medium | stinger**

-A chemical that slows targets down to half their regular walking speed, making escaping from or fleeing the changeling nearly impossible.
-This does not stun, freeze, or damage the target.
+A chemical that slows targets down by 20% for 20 seconds.
+This does not stun or freeze the target.

+Intended to be combined with Mute-agen or Gibberizol for an easier time subduing targets, or used in combat to drastically weaken a particular foe.

 - **Hallucinol | medium | medium | stinger**

-A powerful hallucinogenic substance that will give a person the trip of their life, slightly slow their movement, and have the secondary effect of entirely preventing them from metabolizing other chemicals while this one is present in their bloodstream.
+A chemical that will give a target the trip of their life, slow their movement by 10%, and entirely prevent them from metabolizing any other chemical for 20 seconds.

+Intended to cause a lot of confusion in people, and the people around them.
+Would cause hallucinations which may throw off someone's game in combat, and preventing chemicals from metabolizing might stop someone high on stimulants or omnizine from rushing the changeling easily.

 - **Chitizene | medium | high | stinger**

-The target is injected with a genetics-changing substance which, following a delay of around 30 seconds, transforms their arm into a changeling blade.
-The blade causes them to drop items they were holding in that hand, and is not as effective as a true blade, but can still reasonably damage squishy unarmored targets.
-The blade will revert to normal after around 8 minutes, or when the victim dies.
+A chemical that slowly morphs the target's arm into a dull changeling armblade that does 5 slash and 5 blunt damage for 8 minutes.
+The process takes 10 seconds, and the target will be aware of the transformation 5 seconds before it occurs.

+Intended to cause a lot of confusion, chaos, and to frame someone who is not the changeling.
+Also has uses with preventing gun wielding, since the armblade takes up one of the target's hands in combat.

 - **Licoxide | high | high | stinger**

-The target is injected with a chemical that causes them to be periodically shocked, stunning them for a short duration and causing them to drop any held items.
+The target is injected with a chemical that causes them to be randomly shocked and stunned for 20 seconds.
 The target will feel a painful sting when this chemical is injected.

+Intended as a very potent offensive chemical, the high price makes it unviable for a stealthy changeling to cause general chaos with.
+Takes someone out of the fight without entirely preventing them from fleeing for the entire 40-second duration assuming the changeling used the tail stinger.

 #### MINIONS